frankiejarrett/woocommerce-product-fallbacks/readme.txt

 == Screenshots ==

-1. Add product fallbacks in order of priority from the Linked Products tab.
+1. List product fallbacks in order of priority from the Linked Products tab.
+2. When products are out-of-stock they are automatically replaced by their fallback product.

 == Changelog ==